adelpro/benyahia-openAI/README.md

 1. Create a file named `.env`.

-2. Add the API KEY to the `.env` file
+2. Add the generared API KEY to the `.env` file in the `./backend` folder

 ```bash
 APIKEY="xxxx...."